-How to feel all your feelings
+How to feel your feelings

 Don't cry.
 Don't get mad.
 Don't get too excited.